ShmidtAlex/pizza/README.md

 	15. check if used the best practices of vue
 	16. all functions, variables and class/id should have proper and understandable names in one style
 	17. buttons in "addon-element" component should be gradiented. while press on plus - right to left and vice versa.
+	18. addonsList should get from addonElement number and names of choosen addons
+	19. number of choosen addons should be shown on addonsList component, just like a total cost of all addons

 ## Build Setup